tiberlab/tibercad/manual/Sphinx/Complete/input/Atomistic.rst

 For a  1D mesh, a  periodicity is  always applied in *y* and  *z*  directions.
 As  a  default, a  minimal cell  is  built in  *yz* plane (*x* being  the predefined growth direction).
 This   reflects the case  of  a  quantum well structure.
 The periodicity  vectors are  by  default those of the  minimal  cell  for  the  given material.
-It is  possible  to build   a  supercell in  the  yz plane,  by  defining the supercell  size through the **y_length** and **z_length**  keywords.
+It is  possible  to build   a  supercell in  the  yz plane,  by  defining the supercell  size through the **supercell_size_y** and **supercell_size_z**  keywords.
 In  this  case, appropriate  periodicity vectors will be  obtained and applied.
 It  is  possible to  add  a  periodicity along the *x* (growth) direction  with the  keyword  *periodicity = true*,   to design a superlattice structure.

 For a  2D mesh, the  generated structure is  periodical  along  *z* axis.
 It  is  possible to  add  a  periodicity in *x* and *y* directions  with  the  keyword *periodicity = (<x-per>,<y-per>)*, where <x-per> and/or <y-per>  may  be  *true* or  *false*.